georgesono21/distributed_kvs/README.md

 ## challenges i am probably going to run into
 - many many race conditions
+- trying to get them to commmunicate in their own networks
+- hopefully that's it!

 ## we shall do this one step at a time, and i will make a roadmap of how i will do this!